Home » FAQ

 In most cases, young children who are are learning a foreign language at school reserve use of the foreign language for the school environment.
 In other words, they associate Spanish language with school and their teachers and they associate English with at home.

 The true concern should be that they will not speak Spanish!
-Most children in our area are exposed to lots of English- at home, at church, on television, while shopping, eating out, etc. Given these circumstances, it would be highly unusual for a child to cease speaking English.
+Most children in our area are exposed to lots of English- at home, at church, during their other extracurricular activities, on television, while shopping, eating out, etc. Given these circumstances, it would be highly unusual for a child to cease speaking English.
 Spanish immersion preschool provides the environment for your child to hear and use Spanish in a natural setting, increasing the chance that they will be fluent in Spanish and still maintain their English.

 The best way to support your child is to continue helping them grow and develop their English language skills.
 Language is controlled by the same part of the brain, so children who are strong in a second language tend to also be strong in their first language.
 Parents should read to their children in English as much as possible and expose them to many activities such as visits to local museums and children’s museums, aquariums, zoos, library story time and special educational events.
 Enrollment in activities like sports, dance, art classes and gymnastics help their physical development as well as their English language skills.
 Have conversations with your children and offer limited screen time and for educational purposes only (there are some great educational websites that teach reading and early math skills such as starfall.com).

 Once enrolled in our program, we recommend that parents take an interest in the art that children bring home each day and talk to them about their school day.
 We also send home monthly playlists of music that children can listen to that include the songs that we are learning.
 Parents can sing along with their child in the car or at home and ask what the songs are about.